botman/docs/testing.md

 }
 ```

+### assertReplies
-`assertReplies` asserts that bot reply with multiple messages.
+The `assertReplies` method asserts that the chatbot replies with all messages in the given array.

 ```php
 public function testBasicTest()